Can You Claim the Saver’s Credit? Eligibility, Benefits and How To Apply

 How Much Can You Get From the Saver’s Credit?

-Your income level and filing status have a direct impact on your saver’s tax credit amount.
 If married and filing jointly, you can claim up to $2,000.
 If filing an individual tax return, the maximum credit is halved at $1,000.

 Notably, the value of this credit is based on your eligible retirement account contributions.
 You could receive 10%, 20% or 50% of the maximum contribution amount, depending on your AGI and filing status.
 This means you could receive up to $200, $400 or $1,000 in the form of a tax credit.

-How to Claim the Saver’s Credit
+How To Claim the Saver’s Credit

 To claim the Saver’s Credit, you’ll need to use Form 8880 (Credit for Qualified Retirement Savings Contributions) when filing taxes.
 This form will be attached to your Form 1040, 1040-SR or 1040-NR.
 Information you’ll need includes:

-- Your eligible retirement account contributions
+- Your eligible retirement account contributions.

-- Your spouse’s eligible retirement account contributions (if applicable)
+- Your spouse’s eligible retirement account contributions, if applicable.

 It’s also important to keep track of your retirement contributions throughout the year.
 If, for example, you have an employer-sponsored plan, you can monitor your account on your 401(k) provider’s online portal.
 You can also contact your employer.